-A Peek into Norfolk County
+A Brief History of Norfolk County

 Ontario’s South Coast is not just a fantastic place to find delicious morsels for a day (or weekend).
 It has a fascinating history that includes a thorough Queer Eye-esque makeover.
 At its peak in the ’90s, Norfolk County was responsible for nearly all of Canada’s tobacco agriculture.
 In fact, tobacco was the region’s major employer until people realized smoking is the devil.
 Norfolk County was rocked with an identity crisis.

 Everything needed to be overhauled – livelihoods, expertise, and the local persona.
 In many ways this scenario could have gone poorly.
 The federal government offered farmers buyout packages and over 1,000 farmers received funding to transition to farming different crops.
 Families that had been tobacco farmers for generations had to choose between retirement and reinvention.
 Instead of burying their heads in the sand, the community rallied and remade itself from the ground up.

 Today Norfolk County is bursting with all sorts of flavours and industries thanks to the ingenuity of its inhabitants.
 Tobacco fields are making a small comeback due to demand in China, but today’s farmers produce a variety of crops, including ginseng, lavender, soybeans, and sweet corn.
 There’s also a new breed of growers, chemists, and welcoming hosts experimenting with local beer, cider and wine.
 Farm-to-table eating and drinking is simply everyday life.

 The Best Christmas Gift